Alternating Linearization for Structured Regularization Problems: The alternating linearization method

 The optimal solution of this problem is denoted by $\tilde{\beta}_f$.
 It will be used in the next iteration as the point at which the new linearization of $f(\cdot)$ will be constructed.
 The next subgradient of $f(\cdot)$ to be used in the $h$-subproblem will be

-\subsubsection{The update step}
+\subsubsection{\emph{The update step}}

 The update step can be applied after any of the subproblems, or after both of them.
 It changes the current best approximation of the solution $\hat{\beta}$, if certain improvement conditions are satisfied.
 It uses a parameter $\gamma\in (0,1)$.
+In the implementation, we use $\gamma=0.2$.
+The choice of this parameter does not influence the overall performance of the algorithm.
 We describe it here for the case of applying the update step after the $f$-subproblem; analogous operations are carried out if the update step is applied after the $h$-subproblem.

 At the beginning of the update step the stopping criterion is verified.
 If

 the algorithm terminates.
 Here $\varepsilon>0$ is the stopping test parameter.

 If the the stopping test is not satisfied, we check the inequality